Last Updated: October 17, 2019

 3. Accountability for Onward Transfer

-ClearStar may disclose EU or Swiss Personal Data to clients, or their agents who enter into a written agreement with ClearStar, in which the client agrees to comply with the FCRA, if applicable.
+ClearStar may disclose EU, UK, or Swiss Personal Data to clients, or their agents who enter into a written agreement with ClearStar, in which the client agrees to comply with the FCRA, if applicable.
 These ClearStar customers are contractually required to provide a legally compliant Notice to their data subjects prior to submitting screening requests to ClearStar.

 5. Data Integrity and Purpose Limitation

 The information obtained by ClearStar is only used for the original purpose to which the data subject has consented or the legal grounds for processing allow this access, unless a new consent is obtained or another legal ground for processing has been met.
-ClearStar processes EU and Swiss Personal Data in ways that are compatible with the purposes for which it has been collected (as identified in the Notice section above) or subsequently authorized by the individual.
-To the extent necessary for those purposes, ClearStar takes reasonable steps to ensure that EU and Swiss Personal Data collected are comprehensive, complete, current, and reliable for their intended use.
+ClearStar processes EU, UK, and Swiss Personal Data in ways that are compatible with the purposes for which it has been collected (as identified in the Notice section above) or subsequently authorized by the individual.
+To the extent necessary for those purposes, ClearStar takes reasonable steps to ensure that EU, UK, and Swiss Personal Data collected are comprehensive, complete, current, and reliable for their intended use.

 A data subject, whose information is or was processed by ClearStar under the Privacy Shield, has the right to access all personal data collected and maintained about him or her by contacting us directly at Privacy@ClearStar.net.
 ClearStar affords the data subject a reasonable opportunity to correct, amend, or delete information that is incomprehensive or incomplete, except where the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy, or where the rights of persons other than the individual would be violated.
 In cases where the information is subject to the Fair Credit Reporting Act (“FCRA”), ClearStar complies with the FCRA’s requirements regarding access and correction rights of data subject.

 ClearStar reserves the right to engage in reasonable efforts to confirm the identity of the individual requesting their personal data.
 This is done to ensure the information is provided only to the subject of the data.
-If we are unable to provide the individual with access to his or her EU or Swiss Personal Data or to correct the data, we will notify the individual.
+If we are unable to provide the individual with access to his or her EU, UK, or Swiss Personal Data or to correct the data, we will notify the individual.
 To request information relating to his or her personal data, or to request processing be halted, a data subject may contact ClearStar at:

 7. Recourse, Enforcement, and Liability